ShawnWebDev/Blogging-System/README.md

    * *Security*
      * Role-Based Access to differentiate between users and admin.
      * Session based auth with CSRF.
-   * *Markdown-To-HTML*
+   * *Serialize Content into JSON blocks for storage and display in template*
-     * CommonMark library for parsing MD files to HTML
+     * Jackson serialization (Java Object to JSON and back)
 3. Cache frequently accessed posts.

 ## Architecture